A Local’s London 4 Days Itinerary: See the Best of London

 I’m sure when you think of London, the first thing that comes to mind is Big Ben, or as officially called The Elizabeth Tower.

-Big Ben has been a UNESCO WORLD HERITAGE site since 1987.
+Big Ben has been a UNESCO World Heritage site since 1987.

 It is part of the Westminster Parliament (former Westminster Palace, also UNESCO site).
-You can tour both Westminster Parliament and even climb Big Ben, but you have to buy your tickets months in advance (for example, in August they will release tickets for November!).
+You can tour both Westminster Parliament and even climb Big Ben, but you have to buy your tickets months in advance (for example, in August they release tickets for November!).

 💡INSIDER’S TIP: There’s a nice little cafe with great Westminster Palace & Big Ben views.
 It is called 2 Love.